16 seasons available

 Big Chief calls out Murder Nova in hopes of taking the top spot.

-Farmtruck and AZN face off against new racers; Texas racers want to change the rules on the OKC guys.
+Farmtruck and AZN face newbie racers who want to get on the top ten list.

 Big Chief strikes a deal with Freakin' Rican for bootleg fireworks; newcomer Andrade calls out Derek.